Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 We are often asked whether you need a permit to install a mini-split.
 We’ve written an article to provide the answer and included requirements for five key states.

-Mini-Split Brands
+Popular Mini-Split Brands

 Mitsubishi

-Mitsubishi Electric was founded in 1921 and makes a wide range of electrical equipment, including heat pumps.
 The company is known for its quiet units, some of which operate at noise levels as low as 19 decibels, equivalent to someone whispering.

-Another innovation from Mitsubishi is the 3D i-See Sensor, which uses infrared sensors, that can tell where any hot or cold areas are in the room and direct air towards them accordingly.
-It can even tell if nobody is in the room and shut off the unit to save energy.
-Now, that’s clever.
+Another innovation from Mitsubishi is the 3D i-See Sensor, which uses infrared sensors to detect any hot or cold areas in the room and direct air toward them accordingly.

-One of the criticisms of Mitsubishi, which you can read about on sites like Trustpilot, is the quality of aftersales care, which seems to have some issues.
-There are reports of difficulties getting replacement parts and premature breakdowns, and the cost of servicing seems steep.
+One of the criticisms of Mitsubishi, which you can read about on sites like Trustpilot, is the quality of after-sales care, which seems to have some issues.

 Mitsubishi offers a five-year parts warranty and a seven-year compressor warranty, the minimum you should expect from one of the big three brands.
 This increases to ten years with product registration and 12 years if a Diamond Contractor installs the system.